shahzaib1794/TestApi/README.md

 # TestApi
-I am attaching Postman collection too which you can import to your postman and test
+I am attaching Postman collection named "TestApi Collection.postman_collection" in "TestApi" project that you can import to your postman and test